The "Thin Blue Line" ain't quite as thin as it used to be!

 When the back-up arrived, I asked the driver of the cycle to speak with me by my car.
 He then advised that the passenger was getting a ride home, but that he (driver) was scared because the passenger had been using pcp at a party they had attended.
 He asked if I could take the guy home because he did not want him back on the cycle.

 We (me and Officer "T") made contact with the passenger, who continued to vocalize his desire to confront us physically.
-We attempted to identify him, and when he refused, he was placed under arrest for disorderly conduct based upon his demeanor, influence of some substance, and assaultive comments.
-I placed one of his hands on the trunk of my car and Officer "T" placed the other hand on the trunklid also.
-The oficer then removed his handcuffs from his pouch, and placed a cuff onto the left wrist of the passenger.
+We attempted to identify him, and when he refused, he was placed under arrest for disorderly conduct based upon his demeanor, influence of some substance, and assault comments.
+I placed one of his hands on the trunk of my car and Officer "T" placed the other hand on the trunk lid also.
+The officer then removed his handcuffs from his pouch, and placed a cuff onto the left wrist of the passenger.
 As the one cuff was locked down, the guy broke free and swung the cuffs at Officer "T".
 The officer then rapidly backed away, and the guy swung the cuff across the front of his body, striking me in the face with the loose dangling cuff.
 I dragged him to the ground to get better control of him, and the guy was able to get on top of me.
 He then started swinging the loose cuff at my face, and arms.
 He tore my uniform shirt severely, and struck me in the head as well.
-Officer "T" stood off to the side, and did not respond to my "Come on's".
+Officer "T" stood off to the side, and did not respond to my calls for his help.
 My flashlight had fallen to the ground when I was first struck, and the suspect saw it laying a couple feet away from my head.
 After I was able to fend off the cuffs, he reached for the 5-cell Kel-light flashlight instead.
-If he was able to get ahold of the light, he would have been able to beat me to death with it.
+If he was able to get hold of the light, he would have been able to beat me to death with it.
 I called out to Officer "T" to grab the light, but he backed away instead.

 This could not go on much longer, as the guy was as big as I was, and obviously under the influence of a mind-altering chemical.

 As he reached for the light he was momentarily off balance.
 I was fortunately able to grab his shirt collar, and pull his face hard into the pavement.
-He was rendered momentarily stunned, bleeding profusely from a mashed mouth now, and and no longer on top.
+He was rendered momentarily stunned, bleeding profusely from a mashed mouth now, and and no longer on top of me.
 I was able to finish cuffing him, and turned to see that the officer had backed even farther away.
 I placed the suspect in the back of my patrol car, and transported him to jail.

 Enroute, he spent the full 5-10 minutes spitting on the back of my head through the screen divider separating the front and back seats.